clearlinux/swupd-client/docs/swupd.1.rst

    Displays the version information of the swupd program, and exit.
 It also displays compile options and copyright information.

+-  ``-p, --path={path}``

+   Optionally set the top-level directory for the swupd-managed system.
+   This can be used to point to a chroot installation of the OS or a custom mount.
+   If not specified this will default to ``/``.

 -  ``-u, --url={url}``

    Specify an RFC-3986 encoded url.
 The url will be used to download version information and file content downloads.

+-  ``-P, --port={port}``

+   Specify the port number of the server to connect to.
+Applies to both version and file content url server connections.

 -  ``-c, --contenturl={url}``